shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 # 🎋🌿 **Production-Ready ULMA Instruction Fine-Tuning of Meta LLaMA 3.1 8B Project** 🌿🎉
 *Note: If you are a company training your own language models or a developer practicing fine-tuning, you can adopt this approach to align your model with human preferences effectively.
 This project incorporates a robust pipeline designed to prevent your model from generating responses that are racist, hateful, or socially harmful.*
+          ** 🚀 Clone this Repository and boom!**

 ## **Problem Statement**
 ---